Would you like some free food? We’re often asked “how can I save money on food?” so why not try some foraging while you’re on a walk in the country?

 Of course, when it comes to immediate neighbours, friends and family, we don’t need an app to share food, just a quick word.
 So, if you’re going on holiday, see if your neighbours would like what’s in your fridge that could go off.
 Maybe have a ‘food swap’ session once every few months too so that you can swap tins, packets and jars of food that you know you’re not going to use.
 If you grow fruit and veg you could swap some of that too.

 After all, it’s good for all of us if we can avoid wasting food.
-A Government report published this year showed that 1.1 million tonnes of food is “avoidably” thrown out every year!
+Last year, it was estimated that businesses, organisations and supermarkets were throwing away 10.2 million tonnes of food and drink each year!

 Falling Fruit maps wild growing plants around cities.
 So you can find plums, apples, herbs, strawberries and all sorts available for anyone to pick.
 It also shows you where there are often skips with edible food which you might be able to dive into for a spot of freeganism (see below).